kilowhat/kilowhat.net/_extensions/wordpress.md

 ## Requirements

-- Wordpress version must be 5.0 or higher (lower might work, but not tested)
+- WordPress version must be 5.0 or higher (lower might work, but not tested)
 - Flarum version must be 1.0.0 or higher
 - You must have SSH and Composer access on the Flarum hosting
-- Wordpress and Flarum must be hosted on the same domain, or subdomains of the same domain (cookie limitations)
+- WordPress and Flarum must be hosted on the same domain, or subdomains of the same domain (cookie limitations)
-- Wordpress and Flarum must be accessible via HTTPS and HTTP urls must be redirected to HTTPS
+- WordPress and Flarum must be accessible via HTTPS and HTTP urls must be redirected to HTTPS
-- Wordpress and Flarum may be hosted on the same server or a different server
+- WordPress and Flarum may be hosted on the same server or a different server
-- Wordpress and Flarum may use the same database (with different prefixes) or a different database
+- WordPress and Flarum may use the same database (with different prefixes) or a different database

 Only the current Flarum version is supported.
 New features and fixes in the extension will only work with the latest Flarum version.

 ## Compatibility

-Most other Wordpress plugins and Flarum extensions should be compatible.
+Most other WordPress plugins and Flarum extensions should be compatible.
-The extension makes many changes to Wordpress and Flarum logout systems that could cause issues with other extensions.
+The extension makes many changes to WordPress and Flarum logout systems that could cause issues with other extensions.

-Wordpress plugins/features verified compatible:
+WordPress plugins/features verified compatible:

 - [Shield Security](https://en-gb.wordpress.org/plugins/wp-simple-firewall/): Hide login, Login Captcha.
-- [Woocommerce](https://woocommerce.com/): compatible since version 1.1.0 of the Wordpress plugin.
+- [Woocommerce](https://woocommerce.com/): compatible since version 1.1.0 of the WordPress plugin.
 Reviews and order comments from Woocommerce are left untouched.
-- [Nextend social login](https://nextendweb.com/social-login/): compatible since version 1.1.0 of the Wordpress plugin.
-Login via social in Wordpress correctly connects into Flarum at the same time.
+- [Nextend social login](https://nextendweb.com/social-login/): compatible since version 1.1.0 of the WordPress plugin.
+Login via social in WordPress correctly connects into Flarum at the same time.
 It's recommended to **not enable any social login in Flarum** to prevent any confusion as to which button belongs to which application.
 - [WP-Members](https://wordpress.org/plugins/wp-members/): custom login forms compatible since version 1.6.0 of the Flarum extension.
 There are some edge cases in case you manage to be logged in on one side but not the other, you'll need to logout before logging back in.

-Wordpress plugins/feature verified incompatible:
+WordPress plugins/features verified incompatible:

 - [Shield Security](https://en-gb.wordpress.org/plugins/wp-simple-firewall/): 2FA (Flarum login bypasses 2FA).
 - [Ultimate Member](https://wordpress.org/plugins/ultimate-member/): custom login forms not supported.